lightrainstech/join-us/questions.md

  4. Write a function that rotates a list by k elements.
 For example [1,2,3,4,5,6] rotated by two becomes [3,4,5,6,1,2].
 Try solving this without creating a copy of the list.
 How many swap or move operations do you need?

-Note: It is not mandatory that you have to answer all the questions.
+Note: It is not mandatory that you answer all the questions.
 You may leave some behind and create a PR.
-However maximum questions will leave to maximum points.
-It is advised that you answer all the puzzles in a language that are applying for.
+However maximum questions will earn you maximum points.
+It is advised that you answer all the puzzles in a language that you are applying for.